zorbaTheRainy/grep-docx/README.md

 ### Arguments

-* `PATTERN`: Regular expression pattern to search for (a Python-style regex)
+- `PATTERN`: Regular expression pattern to search for (a Python-style regex)
-* `PATH`: File or directory to search
+- `PATH`: File or directory to search (use - to read paths from stdin)

 ### Options

-* `-C, --color, --colour`: Color the prefix and highlight matches
+- `-C, --color, --colour`: Color the prefix and highlight matches
-* `-c, --count`: Only print a count of matching lines
+- `-c, --count`: Only print a count of matching lines
-* `-H, --hyperlink`: The name of each file is printed as a hyperlink that launches Word.
-(Your terminal may not support this.)
+- `-H, --hyperlink`: Print filenames as clickable hyperlinks
-* `-I, --hanging-indent`: Line output after the 1st line starts with a tab character
+- `-I, --hanging-indent`: Line output after the 1st line starts with a tab
-* `-i, --ignore-case`: Ignore case distinctions
+- `-i, --ignore-case`: Ignore case distinctions
-* `-l, --files-with-matches`: Only print names of files with matches
+- `-l, --files-with-matches`: Only print names of files with matches
-* `-L, --files-without-matches`: Only print names of files without matches
+- `-L, --files-without-matches`: Only print names of files without matches
+- `-P, --no-progress-bar`: Disable the progress bar
-* `-q, --quiet, --silent`: Suppress all normal output
+- `-q, --quiet, --silent`: Suppress all normal output
-* `-r, --recursive`: Recursively search subdirectories
+- `-r, --recursive`: Recursively search subdirectories
-* `-s, --no-messages`: Suppress error messages about nonexistent or unreadable files
+- `-s, --no-messages`: Suppress error messages
-* `-T, --initial-tab`: Line output starts with a tab character
+- `-T, --initial-tab`: Line output starts with a tab character
-* `-V, --version`: Show program version
+- `-V, --version`: Show program version
-* `--debug`: Enable debug logging
+- `--debug`: Enable debug logging
+- `--logfile FILE`: Write logs to FILE

 ### Examples